ruyunnuyur/Deep-learning-project/README.md

 <img src="pictures/illustration.png" width="300" height="150">

-\* *These images are the outliers that are not detected in data framework 1.
+\* *These images are the outliers that have not been detected in data framework 1.
 The first line is the original images and the second line is the corresponding reconstructed imgages.
-The reconstructed images looked quite similar to the original one, so their MSEs are not as high as we expected.*
+The reconstructed images look quite similar to the original one, so their MSEs are not as high as we expected.
+This is why they were noe detected*

 And then we compared the performance of the two cases.